mauriciosobrinho/Programming-for-Mobile-Robotic/README.md

-# This repository is dedicad to discipline project of Programming to Mobile Robotic, in the course of bachelor of  Computer Science and Computer Enginner, both at University of São Paulo.
+# This repository is dedicated to discipline project of Programming to Mobile Robotic, in the course of bachelor of  Computer Science and Computer Enginneer, both at University of São Paulo.